Safety is our No. 1 priority at G&W every day.

 Since our crews are on and off equipment much more frequently in short line railroading and industrial switching, we're proud that our safety record surpasses those of the Class I railroads.

-For 2014, G&W railroads achieved an overall reportable injury frequency rate of 0.53 per 200,000 man hours.
-This is five times better than the short line peer group average and better than any Class I railroad for the sixth consecutive year.
+For 2015, G&W railroads achieved an overall reportable injury frequency rate of 0.53 per 200,000 man hours.
+This is five times better than the short line peer group average and better than any Class I railroad for the seventh consecutive year.